andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 as we prepare for our next pass.
 No time to dwell on the past.

 With my gaffe in the rearview I'm soon to my absolute favorite part of the piece.
-The pouty pause.
+"The pouty pause".
 On my last lap of plastic surgery I stop for a 4 count at the end of the stage and give the audience the look of petulant, bratty child who was just told they couldn't have ice cream.
 "You're a bratty kid who didn't get their way and you want to stare at them like you're parents are the worst."